AirPod EMF Radiation: Risks, Safety, and Expert Advice

 The idea is that you're getting the speakers away from your brain and the soft tissue inside of your ear and putting that EMF source a safe distance away instead.

-The sound quality is still fantastic, and has kind of a cool, slightly hollow vibe to it that makes music sound incredible.
+The sound quality is still fantastic and has kind of a cool, slightly hollow vibe to it that makes the music sound incredible.

 My favorite pair from Defendershield is linked above.